HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

     searchMiddleware: "path/in/your/repository/dx-search-middleware"
 ```

-Configure other parameters inside the `custom-search-values.yaml` of the Search deployment based on your requirements.
+Configure other parameters inside the `custom-search-values.yaml` of the search deployment based on your requirements.
 The default out-of-the-box deployment is a minimal deployment with one replica per service.

 ## Running Helm install